marzer/tomlplusplus/README.md

 projects in the `tests` solution folder.
 Visual Studio's Test Explorer should pick these up and allow you to run the tests directly.

-If test discovery fails, you can usually fix it by clicking enabling `Auto Detect runsettings Files` (settings gear icon > `Configure Run Settings`).
+If test discovery fails you can usually fix it by clicking enabling `Auto Detect runsettings Files` (settings gear icon > `Configure Run Settings`).

 #### Linux